the-events-calendar/event-tickets/readme.txt

 * Fix - When updating RSVP stock use the capacity - minus complete attendees for the new stock number and prevent negative stock [123334]
 * Fix - Fix React console warnings when editing events [121198]
 * Fix - Correct attendee list page on posts and pages [123514]
-* Fix - Connect Tribe Commerce Paypal tickets into the share capacity and fix counts in PayPal sales report [109419]
+* Fix - Connect Tribe Commerce PayPal tickets into the share capacity and fix counts in PayPal sales report [109419]
 * Fix - Show RSVP on list view when it's the only attached ticket [123124]
 * Fix - Make submit button dependent on presence of editable meta data [114111]